outlearn-content/outlearn-modules/README.md

 </pre></td></tr></tbody></table>
 </div>

-### Add Rich Links
+### Add Resources

 There are lots of great resources out there on the web.
-If you want to draw more attention to an external link,  you can use the same syntax as for videos:
+If you want to draw more attention to an external link,  you can use the following syntax:

 <div class="highlight markdown"><table style="border-spacing: 0"><tbody><tr><td class="gutter gl" style="text-align: right"><pre class="lineno">1</pre></td><td class="code"><pre><span class="nv">&lt;!-- @resource, "url" : "https://nodejs.org/" --&gt;</span>
 </pre></td></tr></tbody></table>